FOREVER1019/RBMs/README.md

 The RBMs aims to calculate the accessibility estimation error of the 35 RBMs in 215 urban road networks worldwide; test the robustness of the OLC-RBM and the TMS-RBM to changes in the cell configuration, traffic condition, accessibility index and area size; calculate the accessibility estimation error of the OLC-RBM and the TMS-RBM in accurately mapping the multimodal accessibility to healthcare facilities in China, estimating the car-metro multimodal accessibility under peak traffic conditions in Wuhan, as well as precisely estimate the post-disaster transportation accessibility of an earthquake-prone city.

-Unfortunately, some data (the Chinese road network, friction_surface_2015_v1.0, GHS_POP_E2015_GLOBE_R2019A_4326_30ss_V1_0) are too large to be hosted here.
-We have put all data in the paper “A Method for Rasterizing Transportation Networks to Support”
+Unfortunately, some data (the Chinese road network, friction_surface_2015_v1.0, GHS_POP_E2015_GLOBE_R2019A_4326_30ss_V1_0) are too large to be hosted here, and all source data are bigger than 34G.
+We then put all source data in a Cloud Disk,  https://pan.baidu.com/s/1uj6AAtiuvsizR6L-oJmSjg  (the access code is: cicr).

 # System Requirements